smbowler/catstagram/CSS/README.md

         * There is space under each caption
         * All content is centered
     images are centered
-    * Semi-colons at the end of each property
+    * Make sure there are semi-colons at the end of each property
     * All TODOs are complete